shaefelinger/codepedia/src/VUE/vue router.md

     });
 ```

-This will cause the `$route.params` to be sent into your component as a normal prop.
-Inside our component, we’ll then need to receive this prop:
+This will cause the `$route.params` to be sent into your component as a normal prop. instead of the `$route.params`. -> you get a prop with the name "username"

+Inside the component,  receive this prop:

 **User.vue**